 Hospice and palliative nursing practice is the provision of nursing care for the patient and family, with emphasis on their physical, psychological, emotional and spiritual needs when experiencing a life-limiting illness and through bereavement.
 This is accomplished in collaboration with an interdisciplinary team in a setting which provides pain and symptom management, family support and 24-hour nursing availability.

 The Hospice and Palliative Certification Center is a competence-based Board comprised of a minimum of seven voting directors and a maximum of two non-voting ex officio directors.
 Board members represent a wide variety of geographic areas, practice settings, and educational backgrounds.
 HPCC is responsible for the development and oversight of certification for the specialty of nursing in hospice and palliative care.

 For more information, contact the national office at hpcc@goHPCC.org or call 412-787-1057.

-HPCC offers one option for CHPLN® recertification beginning in 2018, by using a process known as the Hospice and Palliative Accrual for Recertification (HPAR).
+HPCC offers one option for CHPLN® recertification, by using a process known as the Hospice and Palliative Accrual for Recertification (HPAR).